EzCarProject/ECMU/README.md

 ## Plugins
 Plugins is the main focus of ECMU, in fact this interface was made just for plugins.
 We have developed the ECMU Market to allow users to download plugins faster than downloading it from a sketchy site.

+## How to Contribute
+You will need to download a copy of the EzCar source code as we do not host it on this page here.
+You can get to that page by clicking [here](https://github.com/EzCarProject/EzCar).

+## Wiki
+The Wiki is located [here](https://github.com/EzCarProject/ECMU/wiki).

 ## FAQ
 Q: How do I make a plugin?</br>
 A: You will need a copy of the interface and basic C# knowledge.</br>